 EFSC is a governor-appointed citizen council, confirmed by the Senate, which regulates major energy facilities in Oregon.

-After the close of the comment period, EFSC will review and revise the DPO based on the public comments received.
+EFSC will review and revise the DPO based on the public comments received.
 This new document will be released as the Proposed Order.
 A hearing officer will hold a contested case proceeding after the Proposed Order is released where individuals who submitted comments on the DPO and feel that their comments were not addressed in the Proposed Order can raise these issues.
-In order to participate in the contested case, individuals must have submitted a written or oral comment between the release of the DPO on May 22, 2019, and before the close of the public comment period on August 22, 2019.
+In order to participate in the contested case, individuals must have submitted a written or oral comment between the release of the DPO on May 22, 2019, and before the end of the public comment period on August 22, 2019.

 After the conclusion of the contested case, EFSC will issue a final decision and either approve or deny Idaho Power’s application to construct B2H.